What others say

 In 2019 he defended one of eight defendants alleged to have misled investors through the sale of carbon credits and diamonds in a multi-million pound ‘boiler room’ fraud (R v A, Southwark Crown Court, leading Kate O’Raghallaigh) – the trial of which collapsed due to disclosure issues surrounding the revelation of an unqualified expert.

 Other recent cases include a Carphone Warehouse employee involved in a conspiracy to commit identity fraud against customers across the UK (R v H, Guildford Crown Court), an SFO prosecution against a defendant extradited from Malasia in relation to a £17m Ponzi Fraud (R v D, Southwark Crown Court), an accountant of a highly successful restaurant and property developing partnership facing allegations of cheating the public revenue of £8m (R v P, Southwark Crown Court), and a solicitor accused of fraudulently posing as the freeholder of properties so as to extort payments from lessees (R v M, Bournemouth Crown Court).

-Benjamin has substantial experience in cases relating to the most serious allegations of sexual offending, including cases attracting publicity and requiring careful and delicate conduct both in and out of court.
+Benjamin has vast experience in cases relating to the most serious allegations of sexual offending, including cases attracting publicity and requiring careful and delicate conduct both in and out of court.
+He is also consistently instructed to provide those who have been convicted with fresh advice on appeal.